 3.3. (...) is not supported as a counter currency

 You are attempting to trade in a counter currency not currently supported by Cryptact.

 To immediately deal with this type of transaction you will have to split it into two transactions based in your reporting currency.
 For more details see inserting transactions via the UI or uploading custom files.

 3.4. (...) is not supported as a fee currency

 You are attempting to pay a fee in a currency not currently supported by Cryptact.

 To immediately deal with this type of transactions you will have to change the original transaction to have a fee in your reporting currency equivalent to the value paid in the unsupported currency.
 You will also have to create a separation transaction to either SELL or REDUCE the position in your other currency if it is supported as a base currency.

 3.5.
 Price for (...) was not available at (...)

-This means that tax@cryptact does not have a price for your counter currency at the time of your transaction.
+This means that Cryptact does not have the price for your counter currency at the time of your transaction.

 For currencies that we support, we maintain a database of prices on a one (1) minute interval.
 During periods prior to 2016 when cryptocurrencies may have gone for extended periods without being traded, there are periods which have data not available on a minute-by-minute basis.